tiagocaravia/PeriodizedSprintProgram/README.md

 | Teammate Long Jump | 16'8" | 19'1" |

 ## Usage

-Download the spreadsheet and enter your current PRs into the highlighted cells.
+**Spreadsheet** — Download the Excel file and enter your PRs into the highlighted cells.
-The threshold calculator will automatically output your minimum target for each rep.
+The threshold calculator will output your minimum targets automatically.
+Best if you want to explore the full program and standards at a glance.

+**Python Script** — Run `python threshold.py` for a guided CLI experience.
+Calculates your minimum threshold, current tier, and how far you are from the next one.